-Over the last few projects in content marketing, customers have always asked me – Do you generate “effective marketing content”.
+Over the last few projects in content marketing, customers have always asked me – Do you generate effective marketing content.
 While my answers initially used to be subjective, I went back to one of the basic philosophies of our company which said that we need to deal in measurable marketing.
 So how do you find out, if the content that you generated was effective?
 Can you measure it?

 Content marketing has helped brands position themselves as experts in their field, and they have enjoyed direct business benefits as a result.
 Yet there also have been failures, which have swallowed up budget without producing real results.

-To be effective, content needs to be more than just good, it must be COMPELLING, FULFILLING, CONVENIENT and EFFICIENT.
+For effective marketing content, content needs to be more than just good, it must be COMPELLING, FULFILLING, CONVENIENT and EFFICIENT.
 What exactly do you mean by these four terms?

 Content needs to promise value and address needs immediately relevant to the target audience.
 In fact you can include this in the title itself, so that people know that this is relevant for them.
 While doing this, make sure that you do not get into the trap of over promising and under delivering.